renovate-bot/zw/docs/gallery/collection/01_1_collection.md

 </APITable>

-- syntax-highlighting plugins (like [F-Sy-H](https://github.com/z-shell/F-Sy-H) or [zsh-syntax-highlighting](https://github.com/zsh-users/zsh-syntax-highlighting)) theoretically expect to be loaded last, even after the completion initialization (i.e. `compinit` function), however, in practice, you just have to ensure that such plugin is loaded after plugins that are issuing `compdef` – which basically means completions that aren't using the underscore-starting function file; the completion initialization still has to be performed before syntax-highlighting plugin, hence the `atinit'…'` ice, which will load `compinit` right before loading the plugin,
+- syntax-highlighting plugins, like [F-Sy-H][9] or [zsh-syntax-highlighting][10], theoretically expect to be loaded last, even after the completion initialization, i.e. `compinit` function.

-- the syntax-highlighting and suggestions plugins are loaded early for a better user experience.
+However in practice, you just have to ensure that such plugin is loaded after plugins that are issuing `compdef` – which basically means completions that aren't using the underscore-starting function file; the completion initialization still has to be performed before syntax-highlighting plugin, hence the `atinit'…'` ice, which will load `compinit` right before loading the plugin, the syntax-highlighting and suggestions plugins are loaded early for a better user experience.

-#### Without using [Turbo mode](/docs/getting_started/overview#turbo-mode-zsh--53) and without the [`for`](/docs/guides/syntax#the-for-syntax) syntax {#without-using-turbo-mode-and-without-the-for-syntax}
+### Without [turbo mode][7] and without the [for][8] syntax

 ```shell
 zi ice blockf atpull'zi creinstall -q .'